Okhtyrka Raion: Geographic characteristics

 The area of the district is 3196.16 km^{2}.
 Okhtyrsky Raion is located on the slopes of the Central Russian Upland.
 The highest point is 202 m above sea level.

 The climate is moderately continental.
 Winter is cool, summer is not hot.
 The average temperature in July is +19 °C, in January -7.5 °C. The maximum precipitation falls in the summer in the form of rain.
 The average annual amount is from 650 to 700 mm, changing from west to east.

 Vorskla, left tributary of the Dnipro flow through the Okhtyrsky district.
 The river in the floodplain has many oxbow lakes and artificial lakes.

 Okhtyrsky Raion has reserves of silt, sapropel, peat, sulfur.

-Okhtyrsky district is part of the and has several oil and natural gas deposits.
+Okhtyrsky district is part of the Dnipro-Donetsk oil and gas region and has several oil and natural gas deposits.

 Okhtyrsky district is located in the forest-steppe natural zone.
 Among the trees in the forests, oaks, lindens, and maples dominate.
 Typical large mammals are elk, roe deer, wild boar, squirrels, beavers, hares and wolves.
 The most common soils in the area are typical black earths, gray, meadow, and meadow-bog soils.